 - 1 tsp Salt

 - 1 tsp Cinnamon

 - 1 cup Canned Pumpkin

 - 1 cup Chopped Walnuts

 In a medium size mixing bowl combine the flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
 Set aside.

 In a large size mixing bowl combine the pumpkin, sugar, milk and eggs.
 Add in the dry ingredients and the softened butter.
 Finally, stir in the nuts.

-Divide the batter into mini sized loaf pans.
+Place batter in loaf pan, or divide the batter into mini sized loaf pans.
 Bake at 350 degrees for 45 to 50 minutes, or until a toothpick inserted in the center comes out clean.